 How Can Teachers Promote Executive Function Development in Students?

 Teachers can promote executive function development by incorporating working memory exercises, self-regulation activities, and cognitive flexibility tasks into daily lessons.
 Strategies include using visual schedules, teaching students to break down complex tasks into steps, and practicing switching between different types of activities.
-Consistent routines and explicit instruction in planning and organization skills are particularly effective.
+Consistent routines and explicit instruction in planning and organisation skills are particularly effective.
+Effective classroom management supports these developmental processes.

 Hub diagram showing Executive Function at center connected to working memory, self-regulation, and cognitive flexibility